Paradox: In medicine

 A paradoxical reaction to a drug is the opposite of what one would expect, such as becoming agitated by a sedative or sedated by a stimulant.
 Some are common and are used regularly in medicine, such as the use of stimulants such as Adderall and Ritalin in the treatment of attention deficit hyperactivity disorder (also known as ADHD), while others are rare and can be dangerous as they are not expected, such as severe agitation from a benzodiazepine.

 The actions of antibodies on antigens can rarely take paradoxical turns in certain ways.
 One example is antibody-dependent enhancement (immune enhancement) of a disease's virulence; another is the hook effect (prozone effect), of which there are several types.
 However, neither of these problems is common, and overall, antibodies are crucial to health, as most of the time they do their protective job quite well.

 In the smoker's paradox, cigarette smoking, despite its proven harms, has a surprising inverse correlation with the epidemiological incidence of certain diseases.

+In the negative outcome penalty paradox, the use of artificial intelligence in medical decision-making increases the risk of being penalized by juries whether the AI recommendations are followed or rejected.

+As an aspect of reality

+Carl Jung stated: "the paradox reflects a higher level of intellect and, by not forcibly representing the unknowable as known, gives a more faithful picture of the real state of affairs."
+Søren Kierkegaard posited that any true understanding of reality requires one to abandon rationalism and take a "leap of faith" into paradoxical thinking.
+Some have observed that the fundamental nature of reality is difficult to grasp or express in words because it is innately paradoxical and contradictory.

+Teaching tool

+Paradoxes can be used in management education.

+Paradoxical questions, known as koan, are used as a teaching device in Zen Buddhism.